sunix/camelk-on-che-with-java-support-example/README.md

 ### Known issue

 Sometimes the java Language Server fails to start correctly.
 There will be red markers in the Java file.
 In this case, the workaround consists in calling the command (`View` -> `Find Command...`) called `Java: Clean the Java language server worksapce` and accept to `Restart and delete` from the notification appearing at the bottom.
+See upstream [issue](https://github.com/eclipse/che/issues/16945).